-It is hard to capture lessons learned in project management.
+There’s a lot of chatter in project management communities about how hard it is to capture lessons learned in project management.

 Actually, it’s not.

 It’s very easy to capture lessons learned.
 It’s very difficult to find helpful lessons that you can apply to your projects right now.

 The challenge is in the ‘learning’ part of lessons learned.
 Organizations don’t learn; they often don’t have the structure to do so.